-10.6.2 If you are a postgraduate student and/or need to be sponsored by the Institution for a Tier 4 Visa, you will be required to pay a deposit towards the relevant tuition fees.
-All students who need a Tier 4 Visa must pay their deposit before the Institution can issue your CAS number to you.
+10.10.2 If you are a postgraduate student and/or need to be sponsored by the Institution for a Tier 4 Visa, you may be required to pay a deposit towards the relevant tuition fees.
+Where required, students who need a Tier 4 Visa must pay their deposit before the Institution can issue your CAS number to you.

-10.6.4 Any deposit you pay will be offset against the balance of tuition fees owed to the Institution.
+10.10.4 Any deposit you pay and the first instalment of fees (should you opt to pay in two equal instalments) will be offset against the balance of tuition fees owed to the Institution

-- you fail to meet your entry conditions;
+- you fail to meet the conditions of your Offer;

 - you/we cancel the Contract in accordance with Clause 16, Clause 18 or Clause 19; or